-Initiative Measure (Proposition 218, Sections 2,3,4,5, and 6) approved at the November 5, 1996
+Initiative Measure (Proposition 218, Sections 2,3,4,5, and 6) approved at the November 5, 1996 election, and also known as, the "Right to Vote on Taxes Act," provides for assessment ballot proceedings.

 CITY COUNCIL PRIORITIES

 Addresses Fiscal Year 2019/2020 City Administrative Priority for Maintenance District Funding.